pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

     conda activate <envname>

-With the environment activated, the python binary from your Miniconda (or Anaconda) distribution should be available.
+With the environment activated, the Python binary should be available.
 If you run `python --version`, you should see the version you specified in creating the environment, e.g. 3.7.

 ## Install JupyterLab